Goat Grinding Teeth: Causes, Treatment, and Prevention

 Goats grind their teeth when they are feeling pain.
 You may not know why they are feeling pain.
 Let’s look at other clues that will help you diagnose the issue.

 Pain is the first reason a goat grinds its teeth.
 Usually, the goat will stand with its head hanging down and grind its teeth with a low frequency.
 Grinding alone causes them to get irritated.
-You must learn to recognize the grinding and how it’s different from chewing.
+You must learn to recognize grinding and how it’s different from chewing.

 Bloat Causes Goat Teeth Grinding